 Best rod length for trolling?

-There is two train of thoughts regarding the optimal rod length for kayak fishing.
-There are fans of extra long rods, but also equally vocal supporters of short rods.
 Over the years, I have owned and fished both.
 Overall, I am more a fan of the shorter rods, but both lengths have their advantages.

 The fans of the long rods favor them because the length allows them to move the line across the bow of the boat.
 Allowing the fish to be fought on either side of the kayak.
 The downsides of a long rod when kayak fishing is that netting the trout becomes difficult.